jcugnoni/Fractal-Cortex/README.md

   <img src="./examples/GUI_Prepare_Screenshot.PNG" width="700">
 </p>

+# 💻System Requirements
+- OS: Windows 10
+- Python: 3.10.11
+- Python Libraries:
+  - glooey 0.3.6
+  - numpy 1.26.4
+  - numpy-stl 3.1.1
+  - pyglet 1.5.28
+  - pyOpenGL 3.1.0
+  - shapely 2.0.4
+  - trimesh 4.3.1

-# User Guide
+# 📘User Guide
 Fractal Cortex is a multidirectional 5-axis FDM slicer that is backwards compatible with 3-axis slicing.
-To minimize the learning curve, many aspects of this slicer are designed to feel familiar to traditional 3-axis slicers.
-This overview will primarily cover the important differences that make Fractal Cortex unique from traditional 3-axis slicers.
+To minimize the learning curve, many aspects of this slicer have been designed to feel familiar to the user experience of traditional 3-axis slicers.
+This overview will primarily cover the important differences that make Fractal Cortex unique.

 **What is multidirectional 5-axis slicing?**